glowkeeper/glowkeeper.github.io/public/assets/posts/about/cv.md

 # Dr Steve Huckle

-I am an accomplished writer and developer, educated to doctoral level, who enjoys passing on my extensive experience by teaching.
+I am an accomplished full-stack web developer, educated to doctoral level, who enjoys teaching.

 ## Professional Profile

-I am an accomplished writer and developer, educated to doctoral level, who enjoys passing on my extensive experience by teaching.

 In 2013, a friend asked me to build him a Bitcoin mining rig, and so began my journey into the blockchain space.
 I have since completed a [PhD](/academia/phd) that focused on blockchains, where my [thesis](/assets/docs/pHDThesis.pdf) asked whether the technology could help overcome some of the most urgent problems facing humanity.
 In short, they might help, but it is impossible to solve all of humanity's issues through technology; we must also change political, economic, and cultural goals.